cryostatio/cryostat-legacy/HTTP_API.md

     `200` - The result is the path of the saved file in the server's storage.

     `401` - The user does not have sufficient permissions.

+### Recordings in Target JVMs
+* #### `TargetRecordingMetadataLabelsPostHandler`

+    ##### synopsis
+    Add metadata labels for a recording in a target JVM.
+Overwrites any existing labels for that recording.

+    ##### request
+    `POST /api/v2/targets/:targetId/recordings/:recordingName/metadata/labels`

+    The request should be a JSON document with the `labels` specified as `"key": "value"` string pairs.
+Keys must be unique.
+Letters, numbers, `-`, and `.` are accepted.

+    `recordingName` - The name of the recording to attach labels to.

+    `targetId` - The location of the target JVM to connect to, in the form of a `service:rmi:jmx://` JMX Service URL, or `hostname:port`.
+    Should use percent-encoding.

+    ##### response
+    `200` - The result contains the updated labels associated with the target recording.

+    `400` - An argument was invalid.
+The body is an error message.

+    `401` - User authentication failed.
+The reason is an error message.
+There will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

+    `404` - The recording could not be found.
+The body is an error message.

+    `500` - There was an unexpected error.
+The reason is an error message.

+    ##### example
+    ```
+    $ curl --data "{\"myKey\":\"myValue\",\"another-key\":\"another-value\"}" http://localhost:8181/api/beta/targets/localhost:0/recordings/myRecording/metadata/labels
+    {"meta":{"type":"application/json","status":"OK"},"data":{"result":{"myKey":"myValue","another-key":"another-value"}}}
+    ```

+### Recordings in Archives
+* #### `RecordingMetadataLabelsPostHandler`

+    ##### synopsis
+    Create metadata labels for a recording in Cryostat's archives.
+Overwrites any existing labels for that recording.

+    ##### request
+    `POST /api/v2/recordings/:recordingName/metadata/labels`

+    The request should be a JSON document with the labels specified as `"key": "value"` string pairs.
+Keys must be unique.
+Letters, numbers, `-`, and `.` are accepted.

+    `recordingName` - The name of the recording to attach labels to.

+    ##### response
+    `200` - The result contains the updated labels associated with the archived recording.

+    `400` - An argument was invalid.
+The body is an error message.

+    `401` - User authentication failed.
+The reason is an error message.
+There will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

+    `404` - The recording could not be found.
+The body is an error message.

+    `500` - There was an unexpected error.
+The reason is an error message.

+    ##### example
+    ```
+    $ curl -v --data "{\"myKey\":\"updatedValue\",\"another-key\":\"another-updated-value\",\"new-key\":\"new-value\"}" http://localhost:8181/api/beta/recordings/localhost_myRecording_20220309T203725Z.jfr/metadata/labels
+    {"meta":{"type":"application/json","status":"OK"},"data":{"result":{"myKey":"updatedValue","another-key":"another-updated-value","new-key":"new-value"}}}
+    ```